LostArtefacts/TRX/docs/tr2/INSTALLING.md

 3. Run the installer and proceed with the steps.

 > [!NOTE]
-> When downloading TR2X, you might see a warning from Windows Defender, your browser, or another security tool.
+> When downloading TRX, you might see a warning from Windows Defender, your browser, or another security tool.
 Modern antivirus systems use AI‑based heuristics – they flag anything uncommon or unsigned as suspicious, even if it's perfectly safe.
-TR2X can trigger these alerts because:
+TRX can trigger these alerts because:
 >
 > - It isn't signed with a costly commercial certificate.
 > - It's a niche, community‑built project, so not widely recognized.
 > - It's a custom build, not from the Microsoft Store.
 >
-> Don't worry: TR2X is open‑source, and you can inspect the code yourself on [GitHub](https://github.com/LostArtefacts/TRX/).
+> Don't worry: TRX is open‑source, and you can inspect the code yourself on [GitHub](https://github.com/LostArtefacts/TRX/).

+# Windows / Linux

 ## Installing (manual)

-1. Download the TR2X zip file.
+1. Download the TRX zip file.
 2. Extract the zip file into a directory of your choice.
      Make sure you choose to overwrite existing directories and files.
 3. If installing for the first time – put your original game files into the target directory.